Freetrade vs Trading 212 – Which Broker is Most Popular?

 Freetrade vs Trading 212 Safety & Regulation

-There is nothing to seperate Freetrade or Trading 212 when it comes to safety.
+There is nothing to separate Freetrade or Trading 212 when it comes to safety.
 This is because both providers do everything by the book and as such – are authorized and regulated by the FCA.
-Both trading platforms are also covered by the FSCS, so the safety of your funds should not be a concern.
+Both trading platforms are also covered by the FSCS.

 Our Freetrade vs Trading 212 comparison concluded that both investment apps are very similar indeed.